-■ By memorandum opinion and order commission ordered Donze-Enterprises Inc. to forfeit \$500 for willful and repeated violations of Sec.
-73.93(a) of rules by falling to have a licensed operator on duty at trans. site of KSGM Chester, Ill., and for prelogging entries in operating log for operating parameters in violation of Sec.
+■ By memorandum opinion and order commission ordered Donze-Enterprises Inc.. to forfeit \$500 for willful and repeated violations of Sec.
+73.93(a) of rules by fail-ing to have a licensed operator on duty at trans. site of KSGM Chester.
+III.. and for prelogging entries in operating log for operating parameters in violation of Sec.
 73.111(a).
-The action was taken after consideration of licensee's reply to Dec.
+The action was taken after con-sideration of licensee's reply to Dec.
 16. 1964 notice of apparent liability for that sum.
 Chairman Henry absent.
 Action Oct.
 6.